bochora3000/payrails-cse-product/README.md

 ## Solution

-Access token retrievela and client initialization are happening on server side (app.js) Encryption is happening on client side (scrip.jt) Finally tokenization is happening via proxy enpoint on app.js server side.
-Client processes tokenization response and updates DOM for demonstration purposes.
+Access token retrieval and client initialization happen on the server-side (`app.js`).
+Encryption occurs on the client-side (`script.js`).
+Finally, tokenization occurs via a proxy endpoint on `app.js` server-side.
+The client processes the tokenization response and updates the DOM for demonstration purposes.

 ## Table of Contents